 If you use authentication trigers or single sign-on, install the relevant triggers on all edge servers and verify the authentication process.

 Promoting shelved changelists

-Changelists shelved on an edge server, which would normally be inaccessible from other edge servers, can be promoted to the commit server.
+Changelists shelved on an edge server, which would normally be inaccessible from other edge servers, can be automatically or explicitly promoted to the commit server.
 Promoted shelved changelists are available to any edge server.